 Therefore, it could be recommendable for the Faroe Islands to ratify the Convention mentioned above and thereby fulfilling the requirements for Article 13 paragraph 4 of the European Social Charter.

-- 3.7.
-Article 16 The right of the family to social, legal and economic protection - 3.7.1.
-Legal protection of the family common between them or they keep their property separated as it was before the marriage. $^{102}$
+3.7.
+Article 16 - The right of the family to social, legal and economic protection common between them or they keep their property separated as it was before the marriage. $^{102}\,$